nicholasadamou/starter-kit/README.md

 Now after you have cloned/downloaded the kit to a desirable location, you can choose one of the following methods of setting up the kit.

 ## Method One
-After you have it on you machine, you will need to navigate to the `Starter\ Kit/` folder using terminal and execute the following command to gather all the dependencies.
+After you have it on you machine, you will need to navigate to the `Starter Kit` folder using terminal and execute the following command to gather all the dependencies.
 ```
 npm run-script install-dependencies
 ```